Rasam (dish)

-Rasam (Tamil: ரசம்) or saatramudhu (Tamil: சாற்றமுது) is a spicy South Indian soup-like dish.
+Rasam, (Tamil: ரசம்) Thili saaru (Kannada), chaaru (Telugu), chaatambde or saatramudhu (Tamil: சாற்றமுது) is a spicy South Indian soup-like dish.
 It is usually served as a side dish with rice.
 In a traditional South Indian meal, it is part of a course that includes sambar rice.
 Rasam has a distinct taste in comparison to sambar due to its own seasoning ingredients and is watery in consistency.
 Chilled prepared versions are marketed commercially as well as rasam paste in bottles.

-An Anglo-Indian variety of rasam is the soup-like dish mulligatawny whose name is derived from the Tamil word mulagu thani.
+An Anglo-Indian variety of rasam is the soup-like dish mulligatawny whose name is derived from the Tamil word milagu thanni.